zavolanlab/mirflowz/README.md

 ## Installation

-The workflow lives inside this repository and will be available for you to run after following the installation instructions layed out in this section.
+The workflow lives inside this repository and will be available for you to run after following the installation instructions laid out in this section.

 ### Cloning the repository